Skip to main content

 Strategic Physical Exercise

 Physical activity is a potent modulator of brain health, acting through multiple, well-defined mechanisms.
-Regular exercise has been shown in numerous studies to improve in men undergoing ADT.
+Regular exercise has been shown in numerous studies to improve cognitive function in men undergoing ADT.
 The benefits are dose-dependent and specific to the type of activity performed.

 • Aerobic Exercise ∞ Activities like brisk walking, running, or cycling increase cerebral blood flow, delivering more oxygen and nutrients to brain tissue.
 This type of exercise is also a powerful stimulus for the production of Brain-Derived Neurotrophic Factor (BDNF), a protein that acts like a fertilizer for neurons, promoting their growth, survival, and the formation of new connections.
 Increased BDNF levels can directly counter the potential reduction in synaptic plasticity associated with low androgen levels.